ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

   </figure>
 </div>

 <div class = "magazine-paragraph">
-at first glance nothing seems out of the ordinary, and as we might have suspected or expected The nordic countries are leading the way in terms of happiness score and rank, followed by north america and western europe.
+At first glance nothing seems out of the ordinary, and as we might have suspected or expected, the nordic countries are leading the way in terms of happiness score and rank, followed by north america and western europe.
 However what is exactly causing this pronounced contrast between the happiness scores of Africa, Southern Asia and the Nordic countries.
 What are the main factors for this contrast?
 Can we objectively define what contributes to happiness from subjectively derived data ?
 </div>